What is the Soleus muscle?

-I find that The Soleus is often weak when assessing runners, and this can lead to tightening of the calf, an increased risk of calf strains, and compensatory overload in other structures such as the Achilles and Plantar Fascia increasing the risk of injury in those areas.
+I find that The Soleus is often weak when assessing runners, and this can lead to tightening of the calf, an increased risk of calf strains, and compensatory overload in other structures leading to an increased risk of injuries such as Shin Splints, Achilles Tendinitis and Plantar Fasciitis

 - As the muscle is active with the knee flexed, you need to work it in this position.

 - Stand on a step with your heel hanging over the end of the step, and flex your knee.

 - Push up into a heel raise, making sure your knee stays flexed, pushing up through the ball of your foot.

 - Slowly lower yourself down, dropping the heel below the step.